dailystory/docs/articles/changelog/2020/may.md

 * Add audit log report
 * clean up log reports
 * Updates to conversion funnels
+* bug where file asset reference counts needed to be checked when multiple files of the same name and one gets deleted

 ## May 28, 2020
 * don't set internal email when creating contact from text message keyword